MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 1. Run the cell.

 1. Run the next cell to write data to your database.
-It takes a few minutes for this step to complete.
+It may take a few minutes for this step to complete.

     :::image type="content" source="media/spark-connector/code-cell3.png" alt-text="Screenshot of third code cell showing table mapping and ingestion command."  lightbox="media/spark-connector/code-cell3.png":::